1fish2/BBQTimer/README.md

 ## TODO
 * Add a Settings dialog to pick {sound, vibrate, both, disable} for reminder alarms.

-* Set up signed, optimized, deployable release builds.
+* Set up signed, optimized release builds.
 * Set other AndroidManifest.xml values.
 (Search info?)
-* Use a font-resizing text view fit long durations into the Activity.
-See http://stackoverflow.com/questions/5033012/auto-scale-textview-text-to-fit-within-bounds/ http://stackoverflow.com/questions/2617266/how-to-adjust-text-font-size-to-fit-textview/ http://stackoverflow.com/questions/17396045/how-to-catch-widget-size-changes-on-devices-where-onappwidgetoptionschanged-not
-* Use a font-resizing heuristic to fit hours into a minimum width home screen widget without eliding the seconds.
-* Implement Activity#onCreateThumbnail()?
-* Follow system theme colors?
 * Test on various OS versions, screen sizes, and pixel densities.
 (Is the widget preview image needed at multiple resolutions?)
-* Add unit tests.
-* L10N.
-* Accessibility.
+* Follow system theme colors?
 * Show a tip about adding the widget to the lock screen when first running the app.
 * Show tips via a menu command: How to install as home & lock screen widgets.
 What tapping the widget text does.
+* Simplify the app's launcher icon.
 * Deploy to the Play store.

-* Add button actions (pause/resume/reset) to the notification area?
-* Simplify the app's launcher icon.
-* Add a large icon to the notification area: mdpi 64x64 px, hdpi 96x96 px, xhdpi 128x128 px, xxhpdi 192x192 px.

-* Reset the timer on boot-up?
+* L10N.
+* Accessibility.
+* Use a font-resizing text view fit long durations into the Activity.
+See http://stackoverflow.com/questions/5033012/auto-scale-textview-text-to-fit-within-bounds/ http://stackoverflow.com/questions/2617266/how-to-adjust-text-font-size-to-fit-textview/ http://stackoverflow.com/questions/17396045/how-to-catch-widget-size-changes-on-devices-where-onappwidgetoptionschanged-not
+* Use a font-resizing heuristic to fit hours into a minimum width home screen widget without eliding the seconds.
 * When stopped at 00:00, add the time of day to the widget?
 Make the stopwatch text 00:00 small?
   Switch to the time of day after a few minutes?
   To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
 Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.

+* Add unit tests.
+* Refactor ApplicationState to use a (mostly) singleton instance.
+* Add button actions (pause/resume/reset) to the notification area?
+* Add a large icon to the notification area: mdpi 64x64 px, hdpi 96x96 px, xhdpi 128x128 px, xxhpdi 192x192 px.
+* Reset the timer on boot-up?

 ## Bugs
 * In the emulator (Nexus 5 KitKat), the Activity's timer sometimes stops.